jarikoi/berkeleycourse/lab_10/SparkStreaming.md

 local file system which will later be removed.
 For the purpose of this lab Spark Streaming recovers and eventually picks up the right file.
 If you want to fix this issue, copy to other location in HDFS and then use `hdfs –mv` command to move the file into `/tmp/datastreams`.
-The mv command is in a atomic operation.
-The same is true for most filesystems, to create the file in one atomic operation, use 'mv'*
+The `mv` command is a atomic operation.
+The same is true for most filesystems, to create the file in one atomic operation, use `mv`*

 If you look in the streaming window you will see the result of the processing.
 You will notice that the words were converted to upper case